 You’re aware that you’re the creator of everything in your life.

 You take responsibility for how you think, feel, and act.
 You don’t blame anything outside of you for how you feel.

 You also are aware of everything outside of your life that you can’t control.
 This is your circumstance.

 You’re aware of circumstances without judging them.
-This is hard to do!
-Most people don’t ever even master this step.
+This is so hard to do!
+In fact, most people don’t ever even master this step.

 For example, my circumstance was my dad was an alcoholic, which was outside of me, and something I had no control over it, and I did not judge him for it.